 Choosing mushrooms and getting the best texture

 Using both dried and fresh mushrooms gives the best flavour and texture.
-The dried mushrooms bring a deep, almost savoury intensity, while the fresh mushrooms give you texture.
+The dried mushrooms add a deeper, more intense flavour.

 For the fresh mushrooms, let them cook long enough to lose their liquid.
 If they go into the slow cooker too wet, the final dish can feel loose rather than creamy.